 - RAILBOX, RAILTRACK family, all models

-- ❖ Airlink & Airbox series, all models
+- ❖ WLn series, all models

-- AirWan, all models

-- ❖ AirXroad, all models
+- ❖ Air series, all models

 - EmbedAir series, all models

-- RuggedAir series, all models

-- ❖ WaveNet-Ex series, all models

 Wherever this document refers to "the product" without further precision, it means one of the products in the above list.

 Together with the quick start guide included in the product package, it covers product installation, configuration and usage, and general information about Wi-Fi protocols.